 Rows 3 – 11: Ch 1, turn, sc into each st across – 16 scs

-Row 12: Ch 1, rotate and sc into the edge sc all the way around to the other edge – 34 scs
+Row 12: Ch 1, rotate and sc into the edge sc all the way around to the other edge, slip st into the first st – 34 scs

 Do not fasten off, continue to the handle.

-Turn, slip st into the first 2 sts, ch 10, skip the next 6 scs, slip st into the next st, ch 1, turn, sc 7 times around the ch, hdc 4 times around the ch, sc 2 more times around the ch.
+A: Turn, (you will be working down the side of the cup) slip st into the first 2 sts, ch 10, skip the next 6 scs, slip st into the next st, ch 1, turn, sc 7 times around the ch, hdc 4 times around the ch, sc 2 more times around the ch.

 Fasten off.
 Use the tail following the final sc on the handle to secure the top of the handle to the mug.